 Director since February 24, 2020.

-Jordan G. Teramo has 23 years of experience in leveraged capital structure investing and portfolio management.
+Jordan G. Teramo has over 25 years of experience in leveraged capital structure investing and portfolio management.
+He is currently a Partner at Stratos, an asset management firm specializing in investing across the capital structure in venture, early stage, and growth companies in the technology and technology enabled space.
+He is responsible for managing the Credit Business as well as helping with overall strategy and growth.
 He was most recently the lead portfolio manager for the long/short credit funds of CIFC Asset Management LLC (CIFC) and a member of the firm’s Investment Committee.
 He possesses a broad range of investment management skills and experience in private and public markets, having invested in the spectrum of securities that make up a corporate capital structure: high yield to investment grade, distressed and stressed credit, fixed and floating rate instruments, bonds, loans, CDS, convertible bonds, equities, and index products.
 Mr. Teramo also has extensive personal experience investing in real estate debt and equity, litigation finance, early stage equity, venture capital, and consumer loans.
 Prior to CIFC, Jordan spent over two years at Magnetar capital as a portfolio manager incubating and executing on a unique investment strategy with his team.
 By design and with the support of Magnetar, Mr. Teramo and the team spun out to launch Anandar Capital where he served as President, Co-Founder and Head of Credit for another two years.
 Mr. Teramo spent over eight years as a portfolio manager/analyst in the High Yield division of Mackay Shields with the same team, before leaving with that team to launch Brigade Capital Management where he was a founding partner.
 He spent another five years with the Brigade team as assets grew from US$125 million to US$11 billion+ by the end of 2011.
 Before joining Mackay, Mr. Teramo was an analyst/trader in the Credit Arbitrage group at Goldman, Sachs & Co., joining Goldman from Banco Santander where he was a High Yield/Distressed Debt Analyst.
 Mr. Teramo currently serves on the LP Advisory Committee of Maxim Capital, a commercial real estate lending firm based in New York City.
 He also serves on the LP Advisory Committee for CityRock venture fund (Hatzimemos/Libby), a strategy and venture firm that focuses on high-growth businesses that add value to society.
+He serves as a Senior Adviser to Stratos Technologies, a Venture development Fund that provides highly structured financial solutions to technology enabled, high growth private businesses.
 He holds a B.S. in Economics from Cornell University.

 Audit, Finance and Risk